vaibhav3123/OLA-Data-Analysis-/README.md

-# 🚖 Ola Ride Analysis using SQL & Power BI
+# 🚖 OLA Ride Analysis using SQL & Power BI

 ## 📌 Project Overview
 Ride-hailing services like Ola generate vast amounts of data daily.
 Analyzing this data helps uncover trends in customer behavior, ride patterns, cancellations, and payment preferences.
 This project utilizes **SQL** for data extraction and analysis, while **Power BI** is used for interactive data visualization.
 The goal is to derive actionable insights that can enhance operational efficiency and customer experience.